ilanschnell/bitarray/README.md

  * Sequential search
  * Pickling and unpickling of bitarray objects.
  * Bitarray objects support the buffer protocol (Python 2.7 and above)
- * On 32-bit systems, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64-bit machines up to 2^63 elements in theory).
+ * On 32-bit systems, a bitarray object can contain up to 2 Gbits.

 Installation